 Resiliency.
 Resilience is important because it is the human capacity to face, overcome and be strengthened by or even transformed by the adversities of life.
 Children from low-income families need to become resilient to overcome the adversities they face.
 They cannot do it alone.
 A child's ability to form positive responses to adverse childhood experiences depends upon the quantity and quality of protective factors.
 How parents and other caregivers respond to situations, and how they help a child to respond, separates those adults who promote resilience in their children from those who destroy resilience or send confusing messages that both promote and inhibit resilience.
 Educare staff is trained to promote resiliency in children and families.
 High protective factors equate to lower behavior concerns.
-In Spring 2013, these results were:
+In Spring 2014, these results were:

-ECM Protective Factors: 65.6th percentile (higher percentile indicates more protective factors).
-A lack of protective factors was a concern for only 4.9% of children.
+ECM Protective Factors: A lack of protective factors was a concern for only 10.2% of children.

-Behavioral Concerns: 56.6th percentile (higher percentile indicates more behavioral concerns).
-Behavioral concerns were an issue for 18% of children.
+Behavioral Concerns: Behavioral concerns were an issue for 23% of children.

 Parent engagement.
 Parent engagement in their child's learning is intricately linked to a child's school readiness.
 Research shows that greater parent involvement in a child's learning positively affects the child's school performance, including higher academic achievement.
 Simple interaction, such as reading to children, leads to greater reading knowledge and skills.
-Parent involvement outside of home, such as participation in literacy events and/ or classroom activities relates to their reading, general knowledge, and mathematics knowledge and skills.
+Parent involvement outside of home, such as participation in literacy events and/or classroom activities relates to their reading, general knowledge, and mathematics knowledge and skills.